MrModulus/MineAndSeek/README.md

   <br>Your alchemical genius (or craziness) allows you to craft another potion while crouching for 8 seconds. *“I dunno who Geneva is but she better get her convention up on outta here.”*

   > **Active - Bubbly Boys**
-  <br>Throw a mysterious concoction that slows hunters by 50% and they deal 50% less damage for 5s; also deals damage to enemy deployables.
+  <br>Throw a mysterious concoction that slows Hunters by 50% and reduces their damage by 50% for 5s; also deals damage to enemy deployables.
 Can hold up to 3. *“How z’at taste?”*

   > **Ultimate - The Big One**
   <br>aaaaaaaaaaaaa